dmlc/gluon-nlp/docs/examples/sequence_sampling/sequence_sampling.md

 - with beam search sampler, and
 - with sequence sampler

 Let's use `V` to denote the vocabulary size, and `T` to denote the sequence length.
 Given a language model, we can sample sequences according to the probability that they would occur according to our model.
 At each time step, a language model predicts the likelihood of each word occuring, given the context from prior time steps.
-The outputs at any time step can be any word from the vocabulary whose size is V and thus the number of all possible outcomes for a sequence of length T is thus V^T.
+The outputs at any time step can be any word from the vocabulary whose size is `V` and thus the number of all possible outcomes for a sequence of length `T` is thus `V^T`.

 While sometimes we might want to sample sentences according to their probability of occuring, at other times we want to find the sentences that *are most likely to occur*.
 This is especially true in the case of language translation where we don't just want to see *a* translation.
 We want the *best* translation.
 While finding the optimal outcome quickly becomes intractable as time step increases, there are still many ways to sample reasonably good sequences.
 GluonNLP provides two samplers for generating from a language model: `BeamSearchSampler` and `SequenceSampler`.